nDoped/budget-buddy/README.md

 Create a budget, track your expenses, and see how you're doing with your financial goals.

 Categories and Category Types are fully customizable.
-You decide how you want to categories your expenditure tracking.
+You decide how you want to categorize your expenditure tracking.

 Set up recurring transactions to track incoming or outgoing adjustments.
-Use this to track recurring bi-weekly, monthly, quarterly, and annual incomes and debits.
+Use this to track recurring bi-weekly, monthly, quarterly, and annual credits and debits.

-Create Buddy Transactions to track movement between accounts.
+Create Buddy Transactions to track financial movements between accounts.

-Track all of this in a comprehensive dashboard that shows your daily and total economic growth, tracks the balances of all your accounts as they change over time, and shows you a breakdown of all the expenses by category and category type.
+Display all of this in a comprehensive dashboard that shows your daily and total economic growth, the balances of all your accounts as they change over time, and a breakdown of all the expenses by category and category type.

 That's about it for now.
 More to come as I build out the app.